giacomobignardi/empirical-aesthetics-VCA/01_VCA/README.md

 ## 01_Data

-It contains example data obtained from published studies.
+It contains example data obtained from [Germine et al., 2015](https://pubmed.ncbi.nlm.nih.gov/26441352/).
+Original data can be found at https://osf.io/c3hz6/.
+Laura Germine kindly granted permission to use the data for this tutorial.

 ## 02_scripts/R